By-Laws

 (2) Vote in the event of a tie vote at a meeting of the Board, but shall not vote in other circumstances.

 (3) Appoint chairpersons of all committees.
-Chairpersons shall appoint the members of their respective committees, unless otherwise provided for in the resolutions that created any such committee;
+Chairpersons shall appoint the members of their respective committees, unless otherwise provided for in the resolutions that created any such committee.
+Appointment of the Chairperson of the Nominating Committee is subject to approval by a majority of the Board;

 (4) Sign all official documents on behalf of the Congregation;